pauldreik/lemac/README.md

 It should run on any amd64 cpu with aes support, which is most current desktop cpus.
 It does dynamic dispatch to select between AES-NI and VAES.

-It also runs on arm64 with AES support (like the raspberryn pi 5, but not earlier versions).
+It also runs on arm64 with AES support:
+ * raspberry pi 5 (but not earlier versions)
+ * apple M1/M2/M3 cpus (of these, only M3 has been tested)

 Support for other platforms is planned, by providing a non-accelerated fallback.